edualb/godmitri/CONTRIBUTING.md

   * Before open a Pull Request, run the tests and check if the code is following the [styleguide](#styleguides)

-  * Finally, open a Pull Request follow these characteristics:
+  * Finally, open a Pull Request following the [pull_request_template.md](https://github.com/edualb/godmitri/blob/master/.github/pull_request_template.md) template.

-    * Issue title, example: "Update documentation(#2)"

-    * Clear Descripton

-    * Explain the problem

-    * Explain the solution as clear as possible

-    * Alternative solution (optional)

 ## **:art: Styleguides**